 Tonight’s meet up (10/18) will be at 7pm at the restaurant of the Double Tree Suites downtown.

-Here are a few questions for you to chew over before the meeting:
+Here’s this week’s questions for you to mull over before the meet up:

 1) What was the engine that drove this story for you?
 What kept you turning pages?

 2) Where there any details that seemed perfect?
 That really stuck with you?

 3) Did you get a sense of rising tension in the story?
 If so, what provided it?

 4) The story uses an usual structure, shifting back and forth between the airport setting and the historical discovery of the jaunt–did you feel like this shift in perspective was successful?
 What did it add to the story?

 5) How did you feel about the story’s “allocation of resources,” e.g. the amount of time spent on the history of the jaunt versus the amount of time spent on character development?